 Setup Part 1: Jostle

-Before you begin, you’ll need to create an Automation user in your Jostle intranet.
+Before you begin, you’ll need to create an Automation user in your Jostle platform.
 This will be the account you’ll use to configure with Azure.
-Automation users can be created in Admin Settings > User accounts and data > Manage Automation users.
+Automation users can be created in Admin Settings > User Accounts and Data > Manage Automation Users.

 For more details on Automation users and how to create one, see this article.

-Once created, the Automation user account must be activated (i.e. logged in to your intranet at least once) before it can be used to configure Azure.
+Once created, the Automation user account must be activated (i.e. logged in to your platform at least once) before it can be used to configure Azure.

 Manage user provisioning

-Before you begin, ensure that your account subscription includes SSO/user provisioning features.
-If it doesn't, you can contact your Customer Success Manager and they can assist you in adding it to your account.
+All Jostle account subscriptions include SSO/user provisioning features.
+If they are not appearing on your account, you can contact your Customer Success Manager and they can assist you in getting them added.

-- In the User Provisioning API details section, go to Your Base URL field, click the Copy button and save the URL somewhere you can easily access it later.
+- Locate the Your Base URL field and click the Copy button to its right (and save the URL somewhere you can easily access it later).